chromaui/chromatic-docs/setup.md

 }
 ```

-The above script command will pick up your app code by reading the `CHROMATIC_APP_CODE` environment variable.
-After adding the above, ensure you set `CHROMATIC_APP_CODE` when you run builds---such as in your CI config.
+The above script command will pick up your app code by reading the `CHROMATIC_PROJECT_TOKEN` environment variable.
+After adding the above, ensure you set `CHROMATIC_PROJECT_TOKEN` when you run builds---such as in your CI config.

 If you allowed `chromatic` to add the above line, it will also have written the environment variable to your `package.json`.
 This environment variable can also be set via your CI config for extra privacy.